signature-ip-ai/inoculator-user-guide/source/topologyvalidation.rst

   – Checks that all initiators are linked to the topology.

+10. Initiators: No invalid read reorder buffer size

+  - Checks the values of all Read Reorder Buffer Size in each Initiator.

+11. Initiators: No invalid write reorder buffer size

+ - Checks the values of all Write Reorder Buffer Size in each Initiator.

 10. Targets: No unconnected floating Targets

   – Ensures all targets are properly connected.